-We booked out trip to Goa with TUI who also offer loads of specialist tours for anyone booking through them.
+We booked our trip to Goa with TUI which also offer loads of specialist tours for anyone booking through them.

 As mentioned above, the final stop on our South Goa tour would see us at the quirky, hippy beach resort of Agonda.

 I fell in love with Agonda Beach almost instantly.
-It’s much quieter and calmer than Candolim, during my time on the chilled sands I only regretted not visited sooner.
+It’s much quieter and calmer than Candolim, during my time on the chilled sands I only regretted not visiting sooner.

 If you are looking for recommendations of places to see in South Goa then be sure to check out Agonda, no Goa travel guide is complete without a mention of the hippy hub.

 Frequently asked questions

 As mentioned, Candolim is fun and safe with lots of things to do.
 Agonda in South Goa is much more chilled and Anjuna beach is also a great place to stay in Goa.

 However, where you should stay in Goa all depends on what you want.
 South Goa is less touristy but North Goa has most of the resorts.